Murray fights back to beat Tipsarevic

-KEY BISCAYNE, Florida (Reuters) - Britain’s Andy Murray fought back for a 4-6 6-3 6-4 win over Serbian Janko Tipsarevic on Wednesday to reach the Sony Ericsson Open semi-finals.
+KEY BISCAYNE, Florida (Reuters) - Britain’s Andy Murray fought back for a 4-6 6-3 6-4 win over Serbian Janko Tipsarevic to reach the Sony Ericsson Open semi-finals on Wednesday.

 Murray, the world number four, trailed by a set and a break before receiving medical attention for what appeared to be a stomach problem.